Read Top Marketing Books to Brand Your Business

 by Marty Neumeier

 “Building a brand today is a little like building a cathedral during the Renaissance.
 It took hundreds of craftsmen scores of years, even generations, to complete a major edifice.”

 The Brand Gap: How to Bridge the Distance Between Business Strategy and Design by Marty Neumeier offers insight into bridging the gap between strategy and design.
 It starts by outlining the basics of branding, who you are, what you do, and why it matters, to help you build a more effective brand strategy that aligns with your design and goals.
 The book lists five separate disciplines to keep in mind: differentiation, collaboration, innovation, validation, and cultivation.

-This marketing book explains that branding is not a logo, corporate identity, or a product.
+This marketing book explains that branding is not a logo, corporate identity, or product.
 A brand is not what you say it is but a person’s gut feeling about a product/service/company, or in other words, “a brand is not what you say it is.
 It’s what THEY say it is”.
 The book combines images and words to create a brand message that’s clear and memorable.
-It’s a quick and easy read, and invaluable resource that outlines each stage of the branding process, each with a unique set of questions.
-You’ll find this book offers clarity, and gets straight to the point.
+It’s a quick and easy read and invaluable resource that outlines each stage of the branding process, each with a unique set of questions.
+You’ll find this book offers clarity and gets straight to the point.